in-the-keyhole/nestle-openshift-confluent-demo/README.md

 ```

 ### Install Flux via OperatorHub
-Browse to OperatorHub in the Openshift console - find Flux, and choose Install
+Browse to OperatorHub in the Openshift console - find Flux, and choose Install accepting defaults

 #### Operators